Chapter 3: General Provisions, Section 8: Prosecution and Progress

 The district will maintain a file that can be used as evidence to defend the termination or in a future responsibility hearing for the terminated contractor.
 The file should remain in the district for a minimum of three years.

-The Division of Construction chief will send a letter to the surety requesting the surety to fulfill its obligations under the bond to complete the work with other forces.
+The Division of Construction chief will send a letter to the surety requesting that the surety fulfill its obligations under the bond to complete the work with other forces.
 Because it is typically preferred that the surety proceed with the contractual work, the resident engineer should assist the surety in its efforts to complete the work.
 The resident engineer will determine and resolve with the surety the precise quantities and costs necessary to complete the work.

 The following two sections describe the process to complete the contract after the contractor’s control has been terminated.